Jamilnineteen91/Web-Page-Templates/README.md

 # Web-Page-Templates
-A series of webpage templates for business or personal use.
+A series of web-page templates for business or personal use.
 Inside you will find static and interactive web-pages.

 ## Built With
 - HTML5